SAP-samples/teched2022-DT281/README.md

-# DT281 - Build and Extend Apps with the ABAP RESTful Application Programming Model
+# DT281 - Build and Extend Apps with the ABAP RESTful Application Programming Model (RAP)

 ## Description